Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

 * Improve I2C read performance
     * Very large improvement on Control Hub; up to ~2x faster with small (e.g. 6 byte) reads
     * Not as apparent on Expansion Hubs connected to a phone
-* Update/refresh build infrastructure
+* Update/refresh org.firstinspires.ftc.teamcode.build infrastructure
     * Update to 'androidx' support library from 'com.android.support:appcompat', which is end-of-life
     * Update targetSdkVersion and compileSdkVersion to 28
     * Update Android Studio's Android plugin to latest
-    * Fix reported build timestamp in 'About' screen
+    * Fix reported org.firstinspires.ftc.teamcode.build timestamp in 'About' screen
 * Add sample illustrating manual webcam use: ConceptWebcam